informatics-isi-edu/ermrestjs/README.md

 When developing new code for ERMrestJS, please make sure you're following these steps:

-1. create a new branch and make your updates to the code in the branch (avoid changing the `master` branch directly);
+1. create a new branch and make your updates to the code in the branch (follow DO NOT change `master` branch directly and ensure your commit messages follow [the convetions described here](docs/dev-docs/dev-guide.md#commit-message-conventions));
 2. do your own quality assurance;
 3. update all relevant documentation (Please refer to [this page](docs/dev-docs/update-docs.md) for more information);
 4. update the unit tests (if applicable);